Mlaiel/iacherie/integrations/gamification/README.md

 ## 🎯 Enterprise Creator Gamification

-Production-ready gamification suite with achievement systems, leaderboards, collaboration matching, and behavioral psychology for creator engagement and retention optimization on the Ainflue platform.
+Production-ready gamification suite with achievement systems, leaderboards, collaboration matching, and behavioral psychology for creator engagement and retention optimization on the IA Chérie platform.

 ### 🏆 Core Features